rubyonjets/jets/lib/jets/commands/help/call.md

   aws lambda invoke --function-name demo-dev-posts_controller-index --payload '{"queryStringParameters":{"test":1}}' outfile.txt
   cat outfile.txt | jq '.'

-For convenience, you can also provide the function name with only dashes and jets call figures out what function you intend to call.
+For convenience, you can also provide the function name with only dashes and jets call will gets what function you intend to call.
 Examples:

   jets call posts-controller-index
   jets call admin-related-pages-controller-index